nextgenthemes/advanced-responsive-video-embedder/readme.txt

 ### [ARVE AMP Addon](https://nextgenthemes.com/plugins/arve-accelerated-mobile-pages-addon/) ###

-Addon makes ARVE ready for Accelerated Mobile Pages (AMP).
-Requires the gratis plugins [ARVE](https://wordpress.org/plugins/advanced-responsive-video-embedder/) and [AMP](https://wordpress.org/plugins/amp/)
+*   Requires the gratis plugins [ARVE](https://wordpress.org/plugins/advanced-responsive-video-embedder/) and [AMP](https://wordpress.org/plugins/amp/)
+*   Makes ARVE ready for Accelerated Mobile Pages (AMP)
 *   It will display videos embedded with ARVE on AMP pages correctly
 *   No options, just works
 *   It creates &lt;amp-youtube&gt;, &lt;amp-vimeo&gt;, &lt;amp-dailymotion&gt; elements
 *   For all other video hosts supported by ARVE &lt;amp-iframe&gt; element is used
-*   HTML5 video files are also supported with <amp-video>
+*   HTML5 video files are also supported with &lt;amp-video&gt;

 **[Check out the ARVE AMP Addon](https://nextgenthemes.com/plugins/arve-accelerated-mobile-pages-addon/)**